Terminal Phase of LifeTop

 Relief of symptoms may also include minimally invasive procedures such as insertion of a nasogastric tube for management of nausea and noninvasive ventilation for dyspnea.
 More invasive procedures, such as gastric tubes for relief of refractory vomiting (used in ovarian and pancreatic cancers) or pericardial windows, may be considered depending on life expectancy and individual preferences.
 When initiating invasive and minimally invasive procedures, it should be clearly explained that it is for symptom control and if it proves more uncomfortable than beneficial, medications for symptom relief should be maximized and invasive techniques discontinued.

-Early consideration of consultation with specialty services to address difficult instances of pain, anxiety, breathing, confusion, or gastrointestinal complaints must be a priority for health-care providers.
+Early consideration of consultation with specialty services to address difficult instances of pain, anxiety, dyspnea, confusion, or gastrointestinal complaints must be a priority for health-care providers.
 Patients with refractory distressing symptoms may need assessment and consideration of palliative sedation.

 2. Nonphysical symptoms: Nonphysical symptoms are common sources of suffering at the end of life.
 These may include (but are not limited to) grief, financial concerns, spiritual struggles, anxiety, existential suffering, and depression.
 Nonphysical symptoms must be assessed and treated with the same intensity as one would in the case of physical symptoms.
 Early consideration of consultation with specialty services (eg, palliative care, spiritual care, social work, psychology, psychiatry, bioethics) must be a priority for health-care providers.